-Nanomaterials for Solar Cell Applications provides a review of the recent developments in the field of nanomaterials based solar cells.
-It begins with a discussion of the fundamentals of nanomaterials for solar calls, including a discussion of life cycle assessments and characterization techniques.
-It then follows with a review of the various types of solar cells: Thin film; Metal-oxide, Nanowire, Nanorod and Nanoporous materials and concludes with nano-carbon materials.
-In addition, it includes a review of quantum dot sensitized, perovskite and polymer nanocomposites-based solar cells.
+Nanomaterials for Solar Cell Applications provides a review of recent developments in the field of nanomaterials based solar cells.
+It begins with a discussion of the fundamentals of nanomaterials for solar calls, including a discussion of lifecycle assessments and characterization techniques.
+Next, it reviews various types of solar cells, i.e., Thin film, Metal-oxide, Nanowire, Nanorod and Nanoporous materials, and more.
+Other topics covered include a review of quantum dot sensitized and perovskite and polymer nanocomposites-based solar cells.
 This book is an ideal resource for those working in this evolving field of nanomaterials and renewable energy.

-- Includes coverage of emerging nanomaterials such as graphene, graphene-derivatives and perovskites
+- Includes coverage of emerging nanomaterials, such as graphene, graphene-derivatives and perovskites

-1. Fundamentals of Solar Calls
+1. Fundamentals of solar cells

 4. Characterization techniques for nanomaterials